 Conjugating verbs in the future tense in Spanish

 In order to be able to form the future tense in Spanish, it is necessary to conjugate verbs following some specific rules, just as we do when forming the past tense, the simple present and other verb tenses in the language.
 In Spanish, we do not need an auxiliary verb like “WILL” to form the future of verbs.
-For this reason, we will simply modify the verb’s ending depending on the subject of the sentence.
-Unlike other verb tenses in Spanish, the ending of verbs in the future tense will be identical regardless of whether they end in -AR, -ER or -IR in infinitive.
-The following chart shows how to conjugate verbs with different endings in the future in Spanish:
+For this reason, we will simply modify the verb’s ending depending on the subject of the sentence, for example:

 HABLAR – Yo hablaré con ella mañana.